bazel-contrib/SIG-rules-authors/go-tutorial.md

 - Debugging

 The bazel open-source community also provides another tool called [gazelle](https://github.com/bazelbuild/bazel-gazelle).
-Gazelle addresses the creation and maintence of [BUILD](https://bazel.build/concepts/build-files) files.
+Gazelle addresses the creation and maintenance of [BUILD](https://bazel.build/concepts/build-files) files.
 Every bazel project has BUILD (BUILD.bazel) files that define the various rules that are used within a project.
 When you add more code or dependencies to a project you need to update your build files.
 When you add a new folder you need to add another BUILD file.
 If you have ever worked with bazel you know how much time you spend maintaining